francescoviganogoogle/looker-demo/README.md

-# looker-demo
+# Continuos Integration Demo

-A Looker project for demos of Spectacles.
-Built the 'thelook' dataset.
+A Looker project for demos of Continuous Integration.
+Built on top of the 'thelook' dataset.